-The readings for the Chrism Mass never vary from year to year.
-They shed the light of Christ on what it is we do by God's grace at this Chrism Mass, but they also shed that same light on the situation we are facing in these days, viz., the cloud of scandal, betrayal, and leadership failure that has engulfed our Church.
-Tonight God's Word teaches us how to model our priestly ministry on that of Jesus, if we would be instrumental in renewing the Church in our times.
-And it challenges every member of the Church to share in the responsibility of renewing and strengthening the Church that Christ himself loves so dearly.
+The Scripture readings for the Chrism Mass shed the light of Christ on what it is we do by God's grace at this Chrism Mass.
+But they also shed Christ's light on the situation we are facing in these days, viz., the cloud of scandal, betrayal, and leadership failure that has engulfed our Church.
+God's Word teaches us priests how to model our priestly ministry on that of Jesus, if we would be instrumental in renewing the Church in our times.
+It also challenges every member of the Church to share in the responsibility of renewing and strengthening the Church that Christ himself loves so dearly.

-In the Gospel, Jesus dramatically begins his mission of proclaiming the Word of God.
-He stands before the people in his hometown synagogue of Nazareth, unrolls the scroll of Isaiah, and proclaims Isaiah's prophetic words.
-And then, Jesus announces that in him those words find fulfillment.
+In the Gospel, Jesus begins his mission of proclaiming the Word of God.
+He stands before the people in the Nazareth synagogue, proclaims the words of Isaiah, then, announces that in him those words find fulfillment.
 Listen again to the words Jesus proclaimed: